Description

 - Explain nutritional care for end of life patients

-- Provide nutritional advice for patients with concurrent diseases
+- Provide nutritional advice for patients with obesity concurrent diseases

 - Understand what to do when no suitable diet exists